 Art in Movies: Modigliani in the Movie Made of Honor

 This article goes out to every art lover who is also crazy about movies.
 In a more specific dedication, to rom-com lovers everywhere!
 Picture this: the one you love is getting married to someone else.
 Now, as if that wasn’t drama enough, you are also asked to be the maid of honor at the wedding.
 That’s the basic plot of the movie Made of Honor (2008).
-But the most interesting thing for us here are the art references seen throughout the movie.
+But the most interesting things for us here are the art references seen throughout the movie.

 Made of Honor (2008)